-This dish was kid, parent, adult, and picky eater approved.
-We took the whole thing (minus 1 slice– sorry friends, that’s what happens when you invite a food blogger over for brunch!) to our friends with a 2 and 1/2 year old and he ate it right up.
+This dish is typically kid, parent, adult, and picky eater approved.
+The first time we took this healthy breakfast casserole to someone’s house, we were visiting friends with a (then) 2 year old and he ate it right up.

 Not without getting bell pepper chunks on his face (adorable), but most of it got in his belly which means I’m pretty sure he enjoyed it a lot.

 Quick, easy, enjoyable hot, cold, or even room temperature… It’s so versatile and a great way to have a meal ready when you’re high on hunger and short on time.
 It’s also the most very perfect breakfast casserole for a crowd.
 Tuck it away for the holidays!

 If you are baking this casserole from the refrigerator, bake at 375ºF (191ºC).
 If you are baking from frozen and thawed, bake at 350ºF (177ºC).

 This casserole will need about 45 minutes to bake if you have been chilling it raw in the refrigerator.
 If you are serving frozen thawed leftovers, you will only need to bake it for about 20 minutes.

 How long is breakfast casserole good in the fridge?